gillandsiphon/gillandsiphon.github.io/content/posts/claude-artifacts.md

 The first prompt I gave it in the Scrabble explainer was to attempt a large chunk of the explainer in one shot.

 {{< figure src="/img/scrabble1.png" caption="Generate a simplified diagram for illustrative and instructional purposes representing a Scrabble board in HTML and CSS.
-Place 7 tiles on the bottom and right of the board.
+Place 7 tiles on the bottom and right of the board." >}}
-" >}}

 The diagram left a lot to be desired, and both the grid and premium tiles had errors.